Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Experiments

-We compare the uncertainty rankings produced by VGMU with those from commonly used information-theoretic uncertainty measures. \autoref{tab:rank_correlation} reports Spearman correlations for CIFAR-10 and CIFAR-100 (additional results in~\hyperref[subsec:supp-rank]{SI~\ref{subsec:supp-rank}}) computed for each testing dataset and ensemble configuration.
+To validate that VGMU captures uncertainty structure consistent with established measures, we compare its sample-level rankings against information-theoretic baselines.
+High correlation demonstrates consistency of uncertainty rankings, confirming that the computationally efficient margin-based VGMU score preserves the ordering produced by more expensive methods. \autoref{tab:rank_correlation} reports Spearman correlations for CIFAR-10 and CIFAR-100 (additional results in~\hyperref[subsec:supp-rank]{SI~\ref{subsec:supp-rank}}) computed for each testing dataset and ensemble configuration.

 On CIFAR-10, VGMU align with all baselines, indicating that the margin-based score captures similar uncertainty structure as pairwise divergence measures and mutual information.
 For the CIFAR-100 dataset, correlations remain strong for MCD variants but diverged for LLE models (\textit{e.g.}, EPKL, $\rho=0.566$).
 This reflects a deliberate design choice rather than a limitation.
 Pairwise measures capture distributional disagreement across all 100 classes, while VGMU focuses exclusively on the decision-relevant margin between the top-2 predictions.
 When ensemble members agree on the most likely classes but disagree about the tail distribution, pairwise measures increase substantially while VGMU remains low.
-For practical decision-making (\textit{e.g.}, whether to trust a prediction or defer to a human for review), disagreement about distant classes is irrelevant; VGMU's insensitivity to such disagreement is a feature, moving away from information-theoretic approaches~\citep{Wimmer:2023a}.
+For practical decision-making (\textit{e.g.}, whether to trust a prediction or defer to a human for review), disagreement about distant classes is irrelevant; the insensitivity of VGMU to such disagreement is a feature, moving away from information-theoretic approaches~\citep{Wimmer:2023a}.

-The addition of VGN improves LLE's correlation with EPKL from 0.566 to 0.697, indicating that normalization can partially recover sensitivity to distributional disagreement. \autoref{fig:rank_consistency} illustrates this behavior through rank-rank scatter plots.
+The addition of VGN improves the correlation (LLE, EPKL) with $\rho = 0.566$ to $\rho = 0.697$, indicating that normalization can partially recover sensitivity to distributional disagreement. \autoref{fig:rank_consistency} illustrates this behavior through rank-rank scatter plots.
 Points cluster along the diagonal for CIFAR-10, while CIFAR-100 displays off-diagonal deviations for LLE models.
-These deviations correspond to samples where ensemble members agree on the top predictions but disagree about lower-ranked classes, the cases where VGMU's decision-focused design diverges from entropy-based scores.
+These deviations correspond to samples where ensemble members agree on the top predictions but disagree about lower-ranked classes, the cases where decision-focused design of VGMU diverges from entropy-based scores.